samiparken/swiftui-movie-match/README.md

 - Data Management: Manages movie data and updates the views accordingly.

 ### API
-The app utilizes 2 endpoints from The Movie Database (TMDb) API
+The app utilizes only two endpoints from The Movie Database (TMDb) API to meet the assignment requirements.
+The architecture is scalable, allowing for easy expansion to include additional endpoints in the future.
 - Popular Movies: https://api.themoviedb.org/3/movie/popular
 - Movie Details: https://api.themoviedb.org/3/movie/movie_id